Panel Discussion – Equine Rope-Assisted Recovery – Does it improve outcomes? (Recorded 11 August 2020)

 European Specialist in Veterinary Anaesthetists

 Mark graduated from the University of Liverpool in 1997 and then spent 2 years working in mixed practice.
-He returned to the University of Liverpool to complete a Residency in Equine Anaesthesia and Cardiology between 1999-2002 and was then appointed Lecturer in Veterinary Anaesthesia in 2002.
-He holds the RCVS Certificate in Veterinary Anaesthesia is a Diplomate of the European College of Veterinary Anaesthetists.
+He returned to the University of Liverpool to complete a Residency in Equine Anaesthesia and Cardiology between 1999-2002 and was then appointed Lecturer in Veterinary Anaesthesia in 2004.
+He holds the RCVS Certificate in Veterinary Anaesthesia and is a Diplomate of the European College of Veterinary Anaesthetists.
 Mark was also awarded a PhD for his thesis ‘Complement and Endotoxin in Equine Colic’ in 2009.